DataDog/hiring-engineers/answers.md

                      template_variables=template_variables)
 ```
 </br></br>
 I created three timeboards by executing the folowing two commands.
-The timeboards show my_metric scoped over the host, any anomalies within the mysql.performance.open_files metric outside of two stand deviations, and my_metric rolled up to sum all the points for the past hour into one bucket.
+The timeboards show my_metric scoped over the host, any anomalies within the mysql.performance.open_files metric outside of two stand deviations, and my_metric rolled up to sum all the points for the past hour into one bucket.:bar_chart:
 </br></br>

 ```export DD_SITE="datadoghq.com" DD_API_KEY="<API-KEY>" DD_APP_KEY="<APP-KEY>"```